-- 19. Oman had established a National Human Rights Commission to perform oversight and assessment tasks and monitor the human rights situation on the ground.
-Oman had already made a commitment to ensure that it was functioning is in accordance with the Paris Principles. - 20.
-Oman had taken major steps forward and made extraordinary progress over the past 40 years by promoting awareness, enacting laws and building institutions aimed at achieving the best possible outcome.
+19. Oman had established the National Human Rights Commission to perform oversight and assessment tasks and monitor the human rights situation on the ground.
+Oman had already made a commitment to ensure that it was functioning is in accordance with the principles relating to the status of national institutions for the promotion and protection of human rights (Paris Principles).

+20. Oman had taken major steps forward and made extraordinary progress over the past 40 years by promoting awareness, enacting laws and building institutions aimed at achieving the best possible outcome.
 The goal of consolidating the national human rights system constituted an ongoing task for Oman.